UPPMAX/programming_formalisms/docs/project/issues.md

 !!!- info "Learning objectives"

     - To be a good team member within a project
-    - Use Issues to communicate what needs to be done
+    - Use issues to communicate what needs to be done
-    - Assign yourself to Issues to communicate what you are working on
+    - Assign yourself to issues to communicate what you are working on
+    - Convert requirements to issues

 ???- question "For teachers"

+    Teaching goals:

+    - Find out which learners are comfortable with functions

     Prior: